cansik/mediapipe-extended/README.md

 ```

 ### Build
-To build a wheel package setup your machine as described in [Mediapipe: Getting_Started](https://google.github.io/mediapipe/getting_started/python.html#mediapipe-python-framework) and run the following command (Powershell Core is required).
+To create a wheel package, set up your computer as described in [Mediapipe: Getting_Started](https://google.github.io/mediapipe/getting_started/python.html#mediapipe-python-framework) and run the following command (Powershell Core is required).

 ```bash
 pwsh tools/build.ps1